slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### China lands a rover on Mars

+2021-05-21

+- Self explanatory.

+### Tesla makes more money trading bitcoin than selling cars

+2021-05-21

+- Self explanatory.

 ### The promise and perils of insect farming

 2021-05-16